Illinois Private Investigator: Licensing and Hiring Guide

 - Background checks - Cook County and statewide criminal record searches, courthouse research, and comprehensive verification

 - Child custody - Illinois uses "parenting time" and "parental responsibilities" framework.
-Our investigators gather evidence aligned with these standards
+Qualified investigators gather evidence aligned with these standards

 - Asset searches - Illinois property records, Cook County Assessor data, Secretary of State business filings, and financial investigations